Hiroyuki Morita

-History
+Life and career

+Early life

 Morita was born in Fukuoka Prefecture and graduated from Fukuoka Kenritsu Chikushikoto School.
 During his high school days, he produced an independent animated film called Glass-wari Shōnen (ガラスわり少年, The Glass-Breaking Boy), which won a prize in an animation magazine contest at the time.
 One of the production staff members for the film was Katsuyuki Toda, who later became a manga artist.

+Animation career

 After graduating from the Department of Mechanical Engineering, Faculty of Engineering at Fukuoka University, he joined the animation production company Shaft.
 His first work as an animator was Hiatari Ryōkō!.
 Afterwards, he became a freelancer and worked as an inbetweener on movies such as Akira and Kiki's Delivery Service, a key animator for Roujin Z, Hashire Melos!, Memories, Perfect Blue and many others, and an episode director for the OVA Golden Boy.
 Being an animator who cares about fundamentals, Morita even danced the choreography for the idols in Perfect Blue.

 Other Studio Ghibli productions he has worked on include My Neighbors the Yamadas and Koro no Daisanpo, a short film for the Ghibli Museum.
 This led to him being selected to direct The Cat Returns.
 In 2007, he directed his first TV series, Bokurano: Ours.

 On February 27, 2011, he was elected as director for the Japanese Animation Creators Association.
 He retired in June 2015 after serving on the board of directors for approximately four years.

 Until mid-2017, he worked at Polygon Pictures, a digital animation production company, and was involved in the management of ACTF, a forum themed around digital animation.
 He is currently working as a freelancer.